 Make hiking fun for the whole family — even toddlers and babies!
 These are the best baby and child carriers for maximum comfort, value, and safety.

-We’ve spent months testing the gamut of packs while hiking in the north Georgia mountains, exploring the Pacific Northwest, marking miles around our neighborhoods, and traveling overseas.
+We’ve spent two years testing the gamut of packs while hiking in the north Georgia mountains, exploring the Pacific Northwest, marking miles around our neighborhoods, and traveling overseas.
 We’ve carried newborns to 3-year-olds, and our testers range from 5’1″ to 6′ tall.

 Suffice it to say, we’ve really put these through their paces.

-While there isn’t a single carrier to best suit every family, we’ve listed a wide variety of options and organized the best baby carriers of 2019 into practical categories.
+While there isn’t a single best baby carrier to best suit every hiking family, we’ve listed a wide variety of options and organized the best baby carriers of 2020 into practical categories.
 For more information on finding the right fit, look at the end of this article for our buyer’s guide and tips for hiking with kids.

 Best Overall Baby Carrier